stat545ubc-2024/assignment-b4-EricXiang1104/Assignment-B4-R-mark-down-file.md

 **The rule of the word arrangement**

-If words begin with a vowel (aeiou), move the initial vowel letter to the end and then add “et” near the end of the word
+If words begin with a vowel (“aeiou”), move the initial vowel letter to the end and then add “et” near the end of the word

-If the words begin with Ch or Cr, then move both letters to the end of the word and add et in the end
+If the words begin with “Ch” or “Cr”, then move both letters to the end of the word and add et in the end

-If the words begin with a consonant and the consonant is not Ch or Cr, move the last letter from the end to the begining and then add et near the end of the word.
+If the words begin with a consonant and the consonant is not “Ch” or “Cr”, move the last letter from the end to the begining and then add et near the end of the word.

 ``` r
 rearrange_f <- function(word) {